Tommy Edman Player Props: Cardinals vs. Tigers

-The St. Louis Cardinals, including Tommy Edman (.235 on-base percentage in past 10 games, 98 points below season-long percentage), battle starting pitcher Spencer Turnbull and the Detroit Tigers at Busch Stadium, Saturday at 2:15 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.250 on-base percentage in past 10 games, 89 points below season-long percentage), battle starter Alex Faedo and the Detroit Tigers at Busch Stadium, Sunday at 2:15 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Tigers.
+In his last game, he reached base in his only plate appearance against the Tigers.

 Tommy Edman Game Info & Props vs. the Tigers